Board of Governors Profiles

 Paul Wylie - Non-Teaching Staff Director

-Having lived in Campbeltown for over 45 years, Paul brings a strong understanding of the local context and the needs of the communities served by UHI Argyll.
-He values the college’s community-first approach to education and the close-knit environment it fosters, where every student is known as an individual—not just a number.
+Having lived in Campbeltown for over 45 years, Paul understands the communities UHI Argyll serves and values its community-first approach to education.
 This deep connection to place and people is what motivates his ongoing commitment to the college’s mission.